Wednesday, 7 November 2007

 If you want to be able to ski all day then regular aerobic exercise such as running, cycling or swimming is the best plan.
 Doing one of these three times a week is probably all the training most people need to get the most out of their skiing holiday.

 If you want to do more to help your skiing you need to plan a program including both strength and flexibility straining.
 The strength training should concentrate on core strength and stability as well as all the leg muscles.
 Squats are ideal for this and should form a significant part of any weights programme for skiing.
-A programme of stretching should accompany the weight training, but stretches should not be done before a weights session.
+A programme of stretching should accompany the weight training, but static stretches should not be done before a weights session.
 The programme can also include plyometrics, interval training etc.

 You can obviously take your training as far as you like - it depends what you want to get out of your skiing.
 World Cup racers train full time whilst one week a year skiers just need a basic level aerobic fitness.